loldenburg/datalayertest/README.md

 ![img_4.png](img_4.png)
 Google Cloud Firestore

-The Tealium Functions part of this framework is a much-enhanced and partially rewritten fork of Lukasz Cieloch's draft which you can view here: TODO Add link
+The Tealium Functions part of this framework is a much-enhanced and partially rewritten fork of Łukasz Cieloch's draft which you can view here: https://github.com/LukaszCieloch/automated-event-validation

 ## Getting started